AhmadJanjua/MongoPerformance/README.md

     ![alt text](docs/directory.png)

     - NOTE: ensure you are running from the root directory as relative paths may not work.
-    - NOTE: ensure that the folders already exist
 3. run test
     - setup is done, now simply run
     ```